-And finally, incorporating Diversity, Equity, and Inclusion (DEI) content into your event programming is a top priority, but it is important that we implement properly.
+And finally, incorporating inclusive and accessible content into your event programming is a top priority, but it is important that we implement properly.
 The Guide is designed to help you understand WHY each suggested action is important and provides safeguards you may put in place to ensure high-quality execution.